UniStuttgart-VISUS/va-for-spatial-transcriptomics/README.md

 ## Proposed Redesign
-We propose a visual analytics system to explore the cell type compositions and relate them to histological image of the tissue.
+We propose a visual analytics system to explore the cell type compositions and relate them to the histological image of the tissue.
 ![image](https://github.com/user-attachments/assets/fe4ad2fb-e042-4732-af0d-20e5e03a61a7)